rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 export default SomeModule;
 ```

+There's a problem though.
 Once `SomeModule` moved to Webpack, it is no longer available in the global scope and no longer a property of `App`.
 References to `App.SomeModule` in Sprockets would be `undefined`.
-To maintain backwards compatiblity, we wanted to make `SomeModule` available in both Webpack and Sprockets.
+To maintain backwards compatibility, we wanted to make `SomeModule` available in both Webpack and Sprockets.

 Practically, this meant `some_module.js` could be available through an import in Webpack: